desimpson/aws-node-typescript-multi-instance-lambda/README.md

 ### Invocation

-Invoke an instance of `hello` by passing the "--param" option:
+To invoke an instance of `hello` using `sls invoke`, pass the instance name to the "--param" option:

 ```bash
 npx sls invoke -f hello --region ap-southeast-2 --param="instance=foo"